 The Cambridge School of Weston, Weston, MA

-Description: The Cambridge School of Weston seeks a full-time history teacher to teach a dynamic collection of history courses for grades 9 through 12, as well as participate in the community beyond the classroom.
-All members of the department teach at least one U.S. history-centered course and therefore, our ideal candidate has some background (through education and teaching experience) in United States history.
-Additionally, strong candidates will be able to teach a range of thematic and globally positioned history courses.
-We appreciate candidates who are excited to develop and work with progressive curricula and classroom practices.
-A successful candidate will have strong interpersonal skills; will value progressive, student-centered education; will demonstrate an ability to make strong connections with students; will be passionate about teaching creative students with a variety of learning styles in a boarding and day school environment; and will have experience in differentiating and working in multiple modalities.
-Applicants should be well-versed in culturally responsive teaching practices and adept in teaching history through an anti-racist lens.
-We encourage applicants who are interested in continuing to develop their cultural competencies and equity literacy skills.
-We are a vibrant, art-infused school that values collaboration among colleagues.
-The History Department is no exception.
-A strong candidate will add to these values of collaboration and bring a diversity of perspectives to the group.
+The Cambridge School of Weston seeks a full-time Biology Teacher for the 2023-2024 school year to teach a variety of science courses for grades 9 through 12, as well as participate in the community beyond the classroom.
+Specific courses will include 9th-grade biology and various additional courses based on interest and experience.
+A successful candidate will have strong interpersonal skills; will value progressive, student-centered education; will demonstrate an ability to make strong connections with students; will be passionate about teaching creative students with a variety of approaches to learning in a boarding and day school environment.
+Applicants should be well-versed in culturally responsive teaching practices and be interested in further developing their cultural competencies and equity literacy skills.
+Applicants must also be interested and adept in teaching science through an anti-racist lens.
+In addition to these qualifications, our ideal candidate values collaboration among colleagues in our vibrant, art-infused school.
+A strong candidate will also add to the diversity of perspectives within the department.

 Skills and Qualifications*: